telliott99/MyMath/kepler/kepler-feynman.rst

     \dot A = \dot{\mathbf{r}} \times \dot{\mathbf{r}} \ + \ \mathbf{r} \times \ddot{\mathbf{r}}

-As Feynman says: it's just playing with dots.
+As Feynman says: it's just playing with dots!
 So let's look at those two terms.
-Another nice fact about the cross-product is that if the two vectors point in the same direction, then the cross-product is zero.
+Another nice fact about the cross-product is that if the two vectors point in the same direction, then their cross-product is zero.

-Any vector points in the same direction as itself, so the first term is certainly zero.
+Any vector certainly points in the same direction as itself, so the first term is zero.

 .. math::